 From this cornerstone principle of shared destiny and collective action, and from extensive public consultations with Canadians, a number of core consensus values informed the development of the CIW:

 A key challenge has been to ensure that the indicators that the CIW uses to measure wellbeing, reflect these values.
 Indicators are literally designed to indicate or point toward fundamental social objectives.
-They can be used to stimulate discussion about the types of policies, programs, and activities that will move Canada closer and faster toward achieving a higher state of wellbeing, and give Canadians evidence to promote wellbeing with policy shapers and decision makers.
+They can be used to stimulate discussion about the types of policies, programs, and activities that will move Canada closer and faster toward achieving a higher state of wellbeing, and give Canadians evidence to promote wellbeing with policy makers and decision makers.

-From the very beginning, we asked Canadians questions about what mattered to them and their families, about their aspirations for their communities, and about the types of information they felt would help them understand whether things were getting better or worse, and who to hold to account for this.
+From the very beginning, we asked Canadians questions about what mattered to them and their families, about their aspirations for their communities, and about the types of information they needed to promote wellbeing with policy makers and decision makers in order to account for why things are getting better or worse.

 Canadians said quite clearly that their top priorities for quality of life were: primary and secondary education, health care access, a healthy environment, clean air and water, social programs, responsible taxation, public safety and security, job security, employment opportunities, a living wage, balanced time use, and civic participation.
 These common themes cut across regions, social backgrounds and various demographic characteristics.
 Most importantly for the CIW, Canadians told us that quality of life should be monitored more systematically, uniformly and comprehensively.

 The feedback provided by Canadians was distilled by the CIW's National Steering Committee (that existed between 2004 to 2007) into a framework with seven, and then later, eight domains, calibrated from Canadian values.
 The framework was later presented and discussed at two rounds of pan-Canadian stakeholder consultations and a national conference of Canadian leaders.
 These consultations confirmed that the CIW had transformed core values into thematic domains, and that the domains were indeed rooted in consensus Canadian values about what really matters.